 There’s a lengthy list of dos and don’ts regarding what we can put in our bodies while pregnant.
-And when we would normally pop a Tylenol or Motrin for a headache, we have to pause and make sure that it’s safe for the baby.
+And when we would normally pop a Tylenol or Motrin for a pregnancy headache, we have to pause and make sure that it’s safe for the baby.
 But that’s when we turn to the experts.
-Doctors can advise on what is safe to take for a cold while pregnant.
+Doctors can advise on what cold medicine is safe for pregnancy.

 In case you would question how much you should take, Mysore says, “Pregnancy does not change dosage amounts for medications, so you can continue to take the same dosage you were prior to being pregnant.”

-As a precaution, always read the labels, which should now list specifically if it is safe for women who are pregnant.
-If you still aren’t sure, contact your doctor for additional guidance.
+As a precaution, always read the labels, which should now list specifically if it is safe for folks who are pregnant.
+And if you still aren’t sure, contact your doctor for additional guidance.

 Kiarra King, MD, FACOG, board-certified OB-GYN